-- Trivium School has a faculty of seven full-time and five part-time tutors.
+Trivium School has a faculty of six full-time and eight part-time tutors.

-Headmaster Dr. William M. Schmitt, a graduate of the first class of Trivium (1980), received his baccalaureate in history from the University of Dallas, a baccalaureate and a license in theology (S.T.B. and S.T.L.) from the Pontifical Gregorian University, and a doctorate in sacred theology (S.T.D.) from the Pontifical John Paul II Institute.
+Headmaster Dr. William M. Schmitt, a graduate of the first class of Trivium (1980), received his baccalaureate in history from the University of Dallas, a baccalaureate and a license in theology (S.T.B. and S.T.L.) from the Pontifical Gregorian University, and a doctorate in sacred theology (S.Th.D.) from the Pontifical John Paul II Institute.
 He studied and taught in Rome under the patronage of Joseph Cardinal Ratzinger, now Pope Emeritus Benedict XVI.
 Upon returning to the United States, Dr. Schmitt was the Managing Editor of Communio: International Catholic Review from 1996 to 1998.
-He has been the headmaster at Trivium since 1999 and tutors Theology 12, Latin 4, and Composition and Literature 10.
+He has been the headmaster at Trivium since 1999 and tutors U.S. History, and Latin III, and Theology 12.

-John Russell received a B.A. in philosophy from Gordon College, an M.A. in philosophy from Gonzaga University, and has completed course work toward a Ph.D in philosophy from Duquesne University.
-He taught philosophy at several colleges and universities for the last seven years, most recently at St. Vincent College.
-He currently tutors European History, Intellectual History, Latin 3, Theology 11 and is the school’s athletic director.
-John and his wife, Heather, have six children.
+Dean of Faculty John Russell received a B.A. in philosophy from Gordon College, an M.A. in philosophy from Gonzaga University, and has completed course work toward a Ph.D. in philosophy from Duquesne University.
+He taught philosophy at several colleges and universities for the last fifteen years.
+He currently tutors European History, Intellectual History, Theology 11 and is the school’s athletic director.
+John and his wife, Heather, have seven children.

 Lucy Iacoviello has a B.S. in biology from Bates College and a Ph.D. in cellular and molecular biology from McGill University, Montreal.
-She is currently tutoring Biology and Chemistry.
+She is currently tutoring Biology, Chemistry, and Physical Science.
 Lucy and her husband, Vince, have five children, four of whom are either Trivium graduates or students.
 She enjoys growing vegetables in the summer and skiing in the winter.